 How to Make a French Cheese Plate – Grazing Board

 We eat with our eyes first and in France the visual presentation of food is taken seriously.
 All those fruits and nuts make it look great, but you also need to make it easy for people to enjoy.
 Scatter some of the extras for looks and put the rest in bowls for sharing around.
 For harder cheeses, you can slice or cube the cheese in advance.
 Add a utensil for scooping creamier cheese.
-Fresh or dried rosemary and seasonal edible flowers are an easy way to add a pop of color and texture.
+Fresh or dried rosemary and seasonal edible flowers are an easy way to add a pop of colour and texture.
 Pour the wine and enjoy.

 Cheese and cheers – the perfect combination!